10 things to do in Chinatown NYC

 Streets of Chinatown| ©Hellotickets

 New York is a multicultural city where different religions coexist (you can visit most of them in the famous tour of contrasts).
-In this sense, there are many temples to see such as St. Patrick's Cathedral, the Eldridge Street Synagogue, the Cathedral of St. John the Divine or attend a Gospel Mass in Harlem.
+In this sense, there are many temples and you can visit St. Patrick's Cathedral, the Eldridge Street Synagogue, the Cathedral of St. John the Divine or attend a Gospel Mass in Harlem.

 But if you want to complete this mystical experience in the Big Apple, you should head to 133 Canal Street in Chinatown, where the Mahayana Buddhist Temple is located, which houses the largest Buddha in the city with 5 meters high.
 It dates back to 1962 and became the first Buddhist temple on the East Coast.